snordby/blog/My Own Arch Guide.md

 fdisk /dev/[nameofdisk]
 ```

+Hit ``` m ``` to list commands.

-You want three (2) partitions: /boot, swap and a large partition for logical volumes.
+You want two (2) partitions: /boot and a large storage partition for swap and logical volumes.

-You will be using one (1) volume group containing three (3) logical volumes.
+The storage partition will consist of one (1) volume group containing three (3) logical volumes.
 It should look like this:

 ![gpt drawio](https://github.com/user-attachments/assets/0380ec96-1456-4037-86e8-b5e3afca5760)